mahab339/kan3an/README.md

 3. A physical device connected to the computer and set up for debugging.<br>

 ###Usage
-Running the script for the first time, it will ask for the development package name:<br>
+If you run the script for the first time, it will ask for the development package name:<br>
 ~$ roya.sh
 ~$ No package has been specified yet<br>
 ~$ Enter the package name i.e com.example.androidapp<br>
 ~$

 * To launch ActivityName to the physical device: `roya.sh ActivityName`
-* To change the package name used in the script to com.example.androidapp:<br> `roya.sh --set PACKAGE=com.example.androidapp` or `roya.sh -s PACKAGE=com.example.androidapp`
+* To change the package name used in the script to com.example1.androidapp:<br> `roya.sh --set PACKAGE=com.example1.androidapp` or `roya.sh -s PACKAGE=com.example1.androidapp`

 ###TODO
 For the sake of learning the powerful tool; shell scripting.
 I intend to add the following features to the script: